yassinebenaid/bunster/docs/features/conditional-statements.md

-# Conditional Constructs
+# Conditional Statements

-Conditional constructs allows you to run certain commands based on a certain condition.
+Conditional statements allows you to run certain commands based on a certain condition.
 This is just the same as `if` and `switch` statements in languages like `C`, `PHP` and others.

+The input and output of conditional statements are connected to the input and output of all commands within the statement.
+This means that any redirections applied on conditional statements are automatically applied on all commands within the statement.
+The same rule applies when you use conditional statement within pipelines.

 Note that in any of the examples below, whenever a semiclon is used. can be replaced by one or more newlines as [mentioned before](/features/simple-commands#separator)